 Learn more about Plug’n Drive

-TREC Education is a charitable organization that delivers renewable energy education programs across Canada.
-The organization educates, inspires and assists individuals and communities in building a 100 percent renewable energy future.
-Through in-class workshops, field trips and community events, TREC Education engages with more than 10,000 students and adults every year to foster the next generation of renewable leaders.
+Relay Education delivers renewable energy education programs in classrooms and communities across Canada.
+The organization educates, inspires and assists people in building a 100 per cent renewable energy future.
+Relay engages over 10,000 children and adults every year to increase energy literacy, build interest in green careers and foster the next generation of renewable energy leaders.

-The Canadian Wind Energy Association (CanWEA) is a proud sponsor of TREC Education’s First Nations Kids’ World of Energy Youth Program – Northern Ontario.
+The Canadian Wind Energy Association (CanWEA) is a proud sponsor of Relay Education’s First Nations Kids’ World of Energy Youth Program – Northern Ontario

 Women in Renewable Energy (WiRE)